serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 To me, key is to write each part of the documentation with a target reader and his or her goal in mind.
-To help me focus on the audience and their purpose while writing, I add the target reader and the intended goal to the title of the section.
+To help me focus on the audience and their purpose,
+I add the target reader and their goal above the title of the section.
-It helps the reader to determine if he wants to read the section, thus saving time reading documentation he is not interested in.
+It helps the reader to determine if he wants to read the section.

 ---
 *example 1*